 - Reduced more pollution that leads to asthma and other respiratory diseases.

-- Shifted the highest number of Bay Area residents from driving to transit, walking, and biking, thereby increasing physical activity and addressing public health issues such as obesity.
+- Shifted the highest number of Bay Area residents from driving to transit, walking, and biking, increasing physical activity and addressing public health issues such as obesity.

-- Commit the region to an inclusive public process to set priorities for $3.1 billion in Cap and Trade revenue, with an explicit focus on benefits to disadvantaged communities as required by SB 535.
+- Committed the region to an inclusive public process to set priorities for $3.1 billion in Cap and Trade revenue, with an explicit focus on benefits to disadvantaged communities as required by SB 535.